-In addition to artists and their work, art historians study the interpretation of visual material and how it changes over time.
-The program is accredited by the National Association of Schools of Art and Design (NASAD).
+In addition to studying artists and their work, art historians study the interpretation of visual material and how it changes over time.
+The program is accredited by the National Association of Schools of Art and Design.

 A minor in art history is also available.

-Examining the roles of visual media from diverse cultures and historical periods offers students an understanding of context and a global outlook that are necessary in our changing world.
-Art history students:
+- Examine the roles of visual media from diverse cultures and historical periods to gain an understanding of context and a global outlook that are necessary in our changing world.

 Undergraduate students in this major study at Grand Valley's Allendale

 The curriculum offers students a broad-based knowledge of the visual arts from a global perspective while learning historical, cultural, and theoretical approaches to works of art.
 At the intermediate level, majors take specialized courses focusing on a historical period, geographical region, or conceptual theme that allow for in-depth study of a topic.

 This undergraduate degree can be combined with a master's degree to save you time and money, and get you into the workforce sooner.
 On average, students save $8,500 in our combined degree programs and take up to four fewer classes than if earning the degrees separately.

 You can even build your own combined degree from programs in different disciplines to further personalize your education and meet specific career goals.

 Students admitted to Grand Valley State University who declare an interest in pursuing an art history, film and video production, or photography degree can begin to register for the introductory courses.
 Visit the Admissions website for undergraduate requirements.

 For More InformationDepartment of Visual and Media Arts